Tell Me You Love Me World Tour: Concert synopsis

-The dancers do a routine, while Lovato changes into a royal blue oversized hoodie and blue satin ankle boots.
-Lovato returns to the main stage to perform "No Promises".
-Lovato then performs "Échame la Culpa" with Luis Fonsi in video screen.
-Lovato reappears in a white bodysuit at a black piano.
+The next segment sees Lovato, wearing a royal blue oversized hoodie and blue satin ankle boots, singing "No Promises" and "Échame la Culpa"; the latter features Luis Fonsi in video screen.
 A video interlude showing Lovato's philanthropist work with CAST Center is shown.
-She also usually talks about her struggles with addictions and mental health before performing "Warrior".
-Lovato then performs "Father" and once the performance ends, a picture of Lovato and her late father, Patrick Lovato shows in video screen.
-Lovato then performs "Smoke & Mirrors" also at the piano.
-Lovato returns to the stage, accompanied by guest choir to perform "Sorry Not Sorry".
-Before the performance, a compilation of hate tweets towards Lovato is shown in video screen.
-Lovato also brings out gay men's chorus in a number of dates during the North American leg.
-Lovato closed off the show with "Tell Me You Love Me" while confetti rains down and Lovato disappears through the hole on the stage.
+She also usually talks about her struggles with addictions and mental health before performing a piano version of "Warrior", "Father" and "Smoke & Mirrors", wearing a white bodysuit.

+A final video interlude shows a compilation of hate tweets towards Lovato is shown in video screen.
+The encore begins with the singer, accompanied by guest choir to perform "Sorry Not Sorry".
+The show ends with "Tell Me You Love Me", while confetti rains down and Lovato disappears through the hole on the stage.

 Critical reception

 North America

 Jim Harrington from Mercury News reviewed the show at SAP Center, saying Lovato was "in good form" throughout the show and called the "Warrior" performance as a highlight.
 Jason Bracelin of Las Vegas Review-Journal called the show as a "night of full-throated pop pathos" and praised Lovato for sharing her emotional struggles during the concert.
 Similar thoughts were echoed by Ashley Naftule of Phoenix New Times who observed the inspirational speech during the "Warrior" performance.
 "Not only could [Lovato] do pull off half a dozen costume changes, dance, sing her ass off, play the piano, and run around the arena like she was on a treasure hunt, Lovato could also deliver inspirational talks that were meaningful and moving," she wrote.
 Gatini Tinsley of News-Herald wrote that Lovato "proved to be all fans need" and called the "Father" performance as the "emotional high point of the show".
 Toronto Stars Nick Krewen rated the concert 3 stars out of 4, observing that "Lovato mesmerized the audience by every word and action".
 Reviewing the show at Wells Fargo Center, Matt Smith of NJ.com praised Lovato's vocal performance and compared them to Ariana Grande as "the 2010s-era pop generation's most versatile and powerful vocalists."
 Celia Almeida of Miami New Times highlighted the "Father" performance and compared the B-stage set to Madonna's Blond Ambition World Tour (1990).

 In less favorable reviews, Taylor Frantum of Dallas Observer stated that the performances were "well executed" and went off without any hitch, but criticized the visual backdrops calling them "hollow" and "uninspired".
 Jon Bream of Star Tribune criticized Lovato's stage presence, saying "she did not have a strong physical presence, she did not fill the room."
 Writers of Creative Loafing noted that Lovato "could put on a great show vocally" but noticed her lack of energy during the Tampa show.